 Definition of plasma

-Plasma is an ionized gas phase substance that consists of ions, electrons and neutral atoms and/or molecules that grossly maintain charge neutrality.
+Plasma is an ionized gas phase substance that consists of ions, electrons, and neutral atoms and/or molecules that grossly maintain charge neutrality.
 Electrons and ions should be close enough so that each of them can influence many nearby charged particles within a radius called Debye screening length.
-As a result, charged particles in plasma response collectively to external electromagnetic field.
-With high density of free moving ions and electrons, plasma is highly electrically conductive.
-Except boundary regions between plasma and electrodes, plasma contains same amount of positive and negative charges.
-There is no space charge within the bulk of plasma.
+As a result, charged particles in plasma respond collectively to the external electromagnetic fields.
+With a high density of free-moving ions and electrons, plasma is highly electrically conductive.
+Except for boundary regions between plasma and electrodes, plasma contains the same amount of positive and negative charges.
+There is no space charge within the bulk of the plasma.

 How to generate plasma

 Electrons and ions in plasmas can disappear through diffusion or recombination.
 To sustain a stable plasma, external excitation is required to create more electrons and ions so that their creation rate can reach a balance with the loss rate.
 Most plasma generation methods rely on heating free electrons to high enough energy to break down neutral atoms or molecules into ions and electrons.
 The following sections will give a brief introduction to some of the most common plasma generation methods.